Bluebonnets - The State Flower of Texas

 After you've collected the seed or let them all be thrown for natural reseeding, you can mow your bluebonnet flowers down.
 Most of them will be withered and dried.
 The seeds are now safely in the ground, snuggling into the dirt for the hot summer months where they will plant themselves and start to reemerge in November.

 In the late fall, they are hardly noticeable in the early stages but I like to look for them, just to know they are there.
-This year some of the seeds ended up in our back yard fire pit and low and behold, we have bluebonnets growing there.
+In a recent year, some of the seeds ended up in our back yard fire pit and low and behold, we have bluebonnets growing there.
 Unfortunately, we will probably have a fire and destroy those plants but there should be plenty around the yard to enjoy.

 Sleep tight little seeds!